-Our mission is to strive for better, cooler times in the quality of our beer and our lives.
-By handcrafting the highest quality premium beers that convey our passion for an active Montana outdoor lifestyle and producing and packaging them in environmentally sensitive ways, we expect to grow a community of beer drinkers and thinkers that can help cool our warming world.
+Our mission is to strive to match the quality of our beers to the quality of the Montana outdoor experience.
+By handcrafting the highest quality premium beers that convey our passion for an active Montana outdoor lifestyle, and producing and packaging them in environmentally sensitive ways, we expect to grow a community of beer drinkers and thinkers that can help cool our warming world.
 We are… In Search of Cooler Times® .

 Montana is Our Home